kayman-mk/blog-tech-at-work/src/_posts/2022-07-25-faster-commandline-git.md

 ## Motivation

 I am using the command line day by day for my Git tasks: cloning repositories, creating new branches, committing changes.
 One paint point always was the time it took me to type in the commands, especially for Git.
-So I sat down and developed some useful aliases which made my life easier.
+So I sat down and thought about some useful aliases which could make my life easier.

 Put these aliases into your `~/.bashrc` and enjoy.